srinivasbudh/IngenicoPaymentsUsingSerenityBDD/README.md

 # Hosted Checkout API Automation using Serenity BDD

-In this Project I have automated Hoseted Checkout API using Serenity Rest assured and Web Automation is handled by Serenity BDD.
+In this Project I have automated Hosted Checkout API using Serenity Rest assured and Web Automation is handled by Serenity BDD.

  Serenity is an open source project available as maven dependency which has vast range of options provided for Test automation of web application